What you’ll learn:

 What does metformin cost?

 The cost of metformin can vary depending on the specific dosage and where you get your prescription filled.
-But here’s the good news: generic metformin is usually easy on the wallet.
-A 500 mg oral tablet typically costs around $10-30 for a 30-day supply.
-Insurance companies are also more likely to cover metformin than GLP-1 medications.
+But metformin is typically $10-30 for a 30-day supply.

 Metformin side effects and safety considerations